Akashdeepsingh98/2020201051_Assignment3a/README.md

 Github Repo - https://github.com/Akashdeepsingh98/2020201051_Assignment3a
 <br>
-The branch for Part B programs is named "PartB".
+The branch for Part C programs is named "PartC".

 ## Question 1
 - Complexity grade - A.